leonardosor/milestone2/README.md

-# Multi-API ETL System for Census and Urban Institute Data
+# Modular ETL System for Census and Urban Institute Data

-This project provides a comprehensive ETL system that can pull data from multiple APIs and save it into a PostgreSQL database on AWS.
+This project provides a comprehensive, modular ETL system that can pull data from multiple APIs and save it into a PostgreSQL database.
 It supports both US Census Bureau and Urban Institute APIs with async processing for optimal performance.

 ## Features

+- **Modular Design**: Separate components for different data sources
 - **Multi-API Support**: Pull data from Census Bureau and Urban Institute APIs
 - **Async Processing**: High-performance concurrent API calls
 - **AWS Integration**: Support for AWS RDS PostgreSQL and AWS Secrets Manager